mui/toolpad/docs/data/toolpad/studio/components/data-grid/data-grid.md

 ## API

-See the documentation below for a complete reference to all props available to the datagrid component in Toolpad.
+See the documentation below for a complete reference to all props available to the datagrid component in Toolpad Studio.

 - [`<datagrid />`](/toolpad/studio/reference/components/data-grid/)